Last updated 12 September 2022

 This was Dan’s 16th Grapefest.
 “They keep getting better and better,” he says smiling.
 “But we’re also lucky we have a great community.”

-A landmark very special to Debi is a log cabin.
-Built in 1845, the log cabin is the oldest standing building in Tarrant County (Northcentral Texas.)
+One landmark very special to Debi Meeks is a log cabin that was built in 1845 and is the oldest standing building in Tarrant County (Northcentral Texas.)
 Debi and members of the Grapevine Historical Society saved the historic building from being demolished in its original location.

 “Because of my family ties, I’m the keeper of the cabin,” says Debi proudly.

-Calaboose is a word I’ve not heard before, so I ask Debi about the building.
-Built in 1909, the Calaboose served as a one-room jail for the sheriff to hold any ‘petty’ criminals.
-Historically Grapevine was a town Cowboys passed through and I wondered how many unsavory characters had spent a night locked away in the concrete confines of the Calaboose.
+Calaboose is a word I’ve not heard before, so I ask about the building.
+The Calaboose, constructed in 1909, served as a one-room jail for the sheriff to hold ‘petty’ criminals.
+Cowboys regularly passed through Grapevine on their way to Forth Worth or other towns to trade goods.
+I wonder how many unsavory characters spent a night locked away in the concrete confines of the Calaboose.

 Grapevine’s unique community spirit

 Early Sunday morning, on the last day of Grapefest, I meet one of the town’s passionate community members scooting along Main Street in a golf cart.
 Gayle Hall, in her 60’s has been the Grapefest Festival Director for many years.
 She was happy to pause her errand running and chat with us for a few moments.
 She has a smile that was welcoming despite the early hour.

 “This job is so rewarding to me because I have the opportunity to give back to a community I was born and raised in,” Gayle says with a sweet southern drawl.